Skip to Main Content

 Scroll

-Broadcast delivery prepares finished content for television transmission by meeting the specific technical standards of each broadcaster.
-This includes conforming to required video codecs, audio channel configurations, loudness standards, closed captioning, and quality control specifications that vary between networks and territories.
+Here is how this works in practice.
+Broadcast delivery prepares finished content for television transmission by meeting the specific tech standards of each TV networks.
+This has conforming to needed video codecs, audio channel configurations, loudness standards, closed captioning, and quality control specs that differ between networks and areas.

-We manage broadcast delivery by coordinating with mastering facilities that understand the technical requirements of your target broadcasters.
-Our team handles format specifications, quality control checks, and delivery logistics to ensure your content passes technical acceptance and airs without issues.
+Here is the short of it.
+We manage broadcast delivery by setting up with mastering facilities that know the tech needs of your target TV networks.
+Our team handles format specs, quality control checks, and delivery logistics to make sure your content passes tech acceptance and airs without issues.

 Capabilities